Phototherapy indications and contraindications. “physical foundations of light therapy” cycle of improvement “physiotherapy

 In the treatment of skin diseases, visible radiation is used together with infrared radiation.

-Procedures are carried out daily or 2 times a day for 15-30 minutes, for a course of treatment up to 25 procedures.
+The procedures are carried out daily or 2 times a day for 15-30 minutes, for a course of treatment up to 25 procedures.

-Kinds ultraviolet radiation:
+Species ultraviolet radiation:

-• - UV-A (long-wave) - wavelength from 400 to 315 nm;
+• - UV-A (long wavelength) - wavelength from 400 to 315 nm;

 • - UV-B (medium wave) - from 315 to 280 nm;

-• - UV-C (shortwave) - from 280 to 100 nm.
+• - UV-C (short wave) - from 280 to 100 nm.

 Mechanism of action: